New corruption cases entangle Netanyahu aides

 Last week, police recommended Netanyahu be indicted in two cases.
 In one he is suspected of bribery over his acknowledged receipt of gifts from wealthy businessmen, which police say were worth nearly $300,000.
 In the other, he is alleged to have offered the publisher of Israel’s biggest daily to curtail circulation of a rival newspaper in return for positive coverage.

-Mandelblit is weighing indictments in those investigations, with a decision possibly months away.
-(Additional reporting by Steven Scheer and Ori Lewis; Editing by Peter Graff)
+Additional reporting by Steven Scheer and Ori Lewis; Editing by Peter Graff and Gareth Jones